MicrosoftDocs/sdk-api/sdk-api-src/content/d3d9/nf-d3d9-idirect3dcryptosession9-getcertificate.md

 The standard key-exchange mechanism uses the driver's Output Protection Manager (OPM) certificate, which is an X.509 certificate.
 The type of key exchange is given in the capabilities information returned by the <a href="/windows/desktop/api/d3d9/nf-d3d9-idirect3ddevice9video-getcontentprotectioncaps">IDirect3DDevice9Video::GetContentProtectionCaps</a>  method.
 The key-exchange mechanism is specified by the <b>KeyExchangeType</b>  member of the <a href="/windows/desktop/api/d3d9caps/ns-d3d9caps-d3dcontentprotectioncaps">D3DCONTENTPROTECTIONCAPS</a> structure.
 If the value is <b>D3DKEYEXCHANGE_RSAES_OAEP</b>, an X.509 certificate is used.

-For other types of key exhange, the driver might use some other type of certificate, or might not provide a certificate.
+For other types of key exchange, the driver might use some other type of certificate, or might not provide a certificate.

 ## -see-also